ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 Any unhandled op-codes will trigger a write response error code of `AUTH_CALLBACK_REPLY_ATTERR_UNSUPPORTED_OPCODE`.

+There are multiple response error codes that may be used by the user's `EventHandler` implementation to reject a FOTA session.
+These include `AUTH_CALLBACK_REPLY_ATTERR_LOW_BATTERY`, which indicates the FOTA session was rejected due to a low battery as well as `AUTH_CALLBACK_REPLY_ATTERR_HW_INHIBIT`, which indicates the FOTA session was rejected by some other inhibiting hardware state (eg: device in use).

 Most standard operations use only 1 byte and have no parameters.
 The first byte written to the FOTA Control Characteristic is the command op-code.

 Several standard op-codes are defined and support for them is mandatory.
 The application is free to use any unreserved op-codes to extend the available FOTA features.